etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 A sales order can be reserved when the document is booked and pending to be delivered.
 The way to make the reservation is:

-Manual: No reservation is generated automatically.
+- Manual: No reservation is generated automatically.
 So when the order is booked the reservations needs to be done manually selecting the storage bin, attribute, etc.

-Automatic: The reservation is automatically created and processed, reserving the available stock
+- Automatic: The reservation is automatically created and processed, reserving the available stock

-For more information, visit Sales Order.
+For more information, visit [Sales Order](/docs/products/etendo-classic/user-guide/sales-management/transactions#sales-order).

 ### Procurement Flow

 Pre-reservations can also be made from the Purchase Order.
 Being in the purchase order line, there is the possibility of selecting any sales order line pending to be delivered that is waiting to receive the goods in the warehouse.
 Once the items are received the pre-reservation is converted to reservation and the goods are reserved for that sales order line.

-For more information, visit Purchase Order
+For more information, visit [Purchase Order](/docs/products/etendo-classic/user-guide/procurement-management/transactions#purchase-order).

 ### Purchasing Plan (MRP)